Cyber/Cloud Virtual Career Fair

 January 28, 2021, 1:00 PM to 4:00 PM Eastern Standard Time (EST)

 Amazon Web Services, Microsoft, and Hewlett Packard Enterprise are among 27 companies in Northern Virginia seeking to hire for thousands of open positions in the IT, cyber, and cloud industries during a virtual career fair on January 28.
-Hosted by the Fairfax County Economic Development Authority, this event is one of many in an ongoing series of virtual career fairs the FCEDA is sponsoring or leading in response to the COVID-19 crisis.
+Hosted by the Fairfax County Economic Development Authority (FCEDA), this event is one of many in an ongoing series of virtual career fairs the FCEDA is sponsoring or leading in response to the COVID-19 crisis.
 Registration details can be found here.

 Participation in the FCEDA Cyber & Cloud Virtual Career Fair is free of charge and open to technology professionals of all experience levels looking to connect with top tech companies in Northern Virginia.
 Job seekers with security clearances are in demand and encouraged to attend, though it is not a required qualification.